 - Avoid contact with unknown animals.

-- Avoid disturbing animals with babies.
+- Avoid disturbing animals that are known for caring for their babies.

-- Never stick fingers into animal cages.
+- Never stick your fingers into animal cages.